March 5-7, 2021

 Camporee is a weekend camp out for troops.
 Patrols compete in various competitions and are judged on leadership, teamwork, skill demonstration and Scout spirit.

-The registration fee is $15 per person and includes Saturday lunch.
+The registration fee is $11.50 for the first person and $10 for each additional person who registers at the same time.
 Registration is completed by the unit leadership.

 All units are required to check-in with the registration staff upon arrival and turn in the following items:

 - BSA Health and Medical form for every participant.
 A paper copy of the BSA Health and Medical Record (Parts A&B) for every participant (Scouts and adults) is required to be turned in at registration.
 You can bring your alphabetized notebook which will be returned on Sunday morning.

 - Troop roster will need to be turned in at check-in.

 - Patrol roster will need to be turned in at the Friday night leader's meeting.